UPDATED 4/11/22. We are joining the #EtsyStrike and putting our Etsy store on vacation mode April 11. Learn more about the strike:

 - The influx of millions of new stores that don’t meet Etsy’s handmade policies has resulted in punitive measures for all sellers, increased scams and knock-offs, more time spent enforcing our intellectual property, and generally reduced the quality of shopping on the platform, damaging the Etsy brand and ours too by extension.
 Whether they are unable to or don’t consider it a priority, Etsy has not kept on top of the non-compliant stores enforcement.

 - “Hiding” the product description on the product page so that is hard for buyers to read our written information about the product.

 - Search algorithms manipulate results, prioritizing discounted products with free shipping.
 Etsy policy officially de-prioritizes products from search results that do not offer Free Shipping on Orders Over $35.

-- Mandatory Offsite Ads program advertises our own listings against our website, competing with ourselves, and is totally out of our control.
+- Mandatory Offsite Ads program requires us to pay to advertise Etsy listings against ourselves, competing with ourselves.
+Worse, what they advertise and where they advertise it is totally out of our control.
 The program advertises our products on platforms or websites we disagree with and choose not to advertise on, and we feel limits our free speech.